Building your super

 If you earn $37,000 per annum or less and are otherwise eligible, the Government will pay 15% of any before-tax contributions you, or your employer, has made each year directly into your superannuation account, up to a cap of $500.
 From 1 July 2017, the LISC scheme will be replaced by the Low Income Superannuation Tax Offset (LISTO).
 The arrangement is the same as the LISC and members who are eligible will continue to receive up to $500 from the Government.

 Plug the leakage

 When you move from job to job, there’s a risk of having many super fund accounts set up on your behalf.
 There are two big problems with this.
 Firstly, you’re likely to be paying admin fees and insurance premiums with each account – unnecessarily.
 This is a drain on your savings.
 Secondly, if you accumulate many accounts, it’s easy to lose track of them.
-And it’s easy for the operators of the super fund(s) to lose track of you as you move house, change jobs etc. When a superannuation account becomes inactive and when a fund loses contact with the owner of the account, sometimes, the Australian Taxation Office (ATO) takes control of that account.
+And it’s easy for the operators of the super fund(s) to lose track of you as you move house, change jobs etc. When a superannuation account becomes inactive and when a fund loses contact with the owner of the account, sometimes the Australian Taxation Office (ATO) takes control of that account.

 The easiest way to avoid these problems is to keep your super consolidated in one account and to ensure your super fund can always contact you.
 We’ve developed a free find and consolidate service that will get all your super together in one place, search for lost super on your behalf and ensure that we can always contact you, preventing your account from becoming “lost” to the ATO.